dpl10/SOS/README.md

 # Installation

-This software is distributed through [Github](https://github.com/dpl10/SOS): you can either download the compressed zip file of the repository or clone it:
+This software is distributed through [Github](https://github.com/dpl10/SOS): you can either download the main script (`sos.py`) of the repository or clone it:

 `git clone https://github.com/dpl10/SOS`